 Flexible Dieting Macro Calculator

-Our macro calculator is designed by flexible dieters for flexible dieters.
-IIFYM stands for If It Fits Your Macros, and is also referred to as Flexible Dieting.
+This macro calculator is designed by flexible dieters for flexible dieters.
+Flexible dieting is sometimes called IIFYM (If It Fits Your Macros).

 Lose, Maintain, or Gain?

-This IIFYM macro and TDEE calculator gives you the ability to adjust your TDEE and macros at 4 different goal settings.
+This macro calculator gives you the ability to adjust your macros at 4 different goal settings.

 - Lose puts you in a 20% calorie deficit which promotes safe, steady weight loss.

 - Lose 10% puts you in a 10% calorie deficit and is intended for those with less than 10 pounds to lose and who also wish to build muscle at the same time.

 - Maintain allows you to eat at macro levels that will keep you at your current weight.